xjw1001001/IGCrebuild/docs/tut00/main.rst

 This section defines the prior state distribution at the root of the branching structure.

-Because the branching structure in our example consists of only a single edge, for our example
+As mentioned in the previous section the branching structure in our example consists of only a single edge, with the initial endpoint as the root.
-'the root of the tree' should be read as
-'the initial endpoint of the interval.'

     scene.root_prior.states : 2d array of integers
         An array of multivariate states with nonzero